The Guinness Storehouse Tour

-The Guinness Storehouse is massive, and the tour is a self-tour with a variety of different exhibits to see along the way.
-There isn’t a brew master in person showing you step by step how Guinness is made, but the tour displays are easy to follow along with.
+The Guinness Storehouse is massive.
+The tour is a self-tour with a variety of different exhibits to see along the way.
+There isn’t a brew master in person showing you how they make Guinness, but the tour displays are easy to follow along with.
 The first part of the tour goes through the ingredients that are in Guinness (barley, hops, water, and yeast), and how the beer itself is made.

 After you get to learn about Arthur Guinness himself (the namesake and creator of Guinness) and the legacy of his family in Dublin.
-Fun fact – did you know St. Stephen’s Green Park in the city centre was originally a private park for local residents?
+Fun fact – did you know St. Stephen’s Green Park in Dublin was initially a private park for local residents?
 It was Arthur Guinness’s grandson A.E Guinness who pressured the government to give the park to all of Dublin.
-Who knew I was enjoying a lovely day in the park thanks to beer :D?
+Who knew I was enjoying a lovely day in the park thanks to beer?

 After learning about how Guinness is made and who Arthur Guinness there is still more to this tour.
 There is one area that’s dedicated to the different advertisements for Guinness over the years.
 It was a pretty fun section.
 It also talked about the famous harp symbol found on Guinness.
-The harp has become the symbol of Ireland (the only country with its own musical symbol, which I think is awesome).
+The harp has become the symbol of Ireland (the only country with its own musical symbol, which I think is fantastic).
 As a company, Guinness started using the harp as a symbol for its products back in 1862.
 When The Republic of Ireland formed as a country in 1922, they wanted to use the harp as a symbol of the country but had to change it to a mirror image to avoid copyright infringement.

 Storage and Transport

 Next, there is a section about how Guinness was stored over the years (used to be in oak barrels), and how it is transported (both in the past and now).
 The last section goes through what Guinness looks like (or used to) around the world.

 The Tasting and Gravity Bar